toptal/picasso/packages/picasso-forms/README.md

 ## Limitations

-Not all final-form feature are exposed through this package.
+Not all final-form features are exposed through this package.
 If you find a missing one, please [open a Pull Request](../../CONTRIBUTING.md) and add it!

-For more info on what's available check [the index](./src/index.ts).
+For more info on what's available, check [the index](./src/index.ts).

 ## Documentation